 Depending on the area of the surgical wound, some nerve damage (local loss of sensation in the skin, weakness...) may occur because of the proximity of nerves and blood vessels.
 Normally, such damage is temporary, especially if nerves were stretched by the spreaders used to facilitate the surgeon's movements.
-Sometimes, it can also be caused by epidural anesthesia or nerve block.
+Sometimes, it can also be caused by epidural anesthesia.
 Permanent damage is a rare occurrence.
-The care team is there to watch for signs of such complications and to intervene, if necessary.